CyguNN13/DataScience---projects/README.md

 INDPRO Forecasting:
-  With 5 unique variables I performed a series of steps (data preparation, modeling, microparameter tuning, visualization, and optimazing) to predict the INDPRO index for 4 months ahead
+  With 5 unique variables I performed a series of steps (data preparation, modeling, microparameter tuning, visualization, and optimizing) to predict the INDPRO index for 4 months ahead